westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Installation of an ignition interlock device.

 The statute of limitations during which the state must begin criminal prosecution for traffic misdemeanors in West Virginia is one year.
-All prosecutions brought to the state court after one year will be dismissed.
+All prosecutions brought to the state court are typically dismissed after 12 months.

 Examples Of Traffic Misdemeanors In West Virginia